What’s the difference between CNC cutting and laser cutting?

 • Spot size

-With a laser cutting machine, you are generally able to impact all kinds of materials, be they metallic or non-metallic.
-These include but are not limited to leather, textiles, acrylic, paper, and wood.
-A CNC cutter on the other hand is exclusively intended for metallic materials.
-CNC cutters are, therefore, more suited for industrial use where only one material is being processed. laser cutters are however perfect for starting a home-based laser cutting business as it gives you flexibility on material choice.
+CNC cutters are, therefore, more suited for industrial use while laser cutters are however perfect for starting a home-based laser cutting business as it gives you flexibility on material choice.

 • Precision